-Rivers in Vietnam are usually heavily polluted with garbage, raw sewage, industrial waste and other things you probably don't even want to know.
-When I was living in Cầu Giấy district, the river could be smelled from my house.
+Rivers in Asia are usually heavily polluted with garbage, raw sewage, industrial waste and other things you probably don't even want to know.
+When I was living in Cầu Giấy district of Vietnam, the river could be smelled from my house.
 With almost no fish alive and so much ugliness, I decided to create beauty from the river and use long exposure techniques to create a stunning scenario.
 Every piece of sewage, garbage or anything floating around in the river will become a line with its unique colour.
 Sewage has a different colour than industrial waste or a dead water plant.
-Enjoy the scenery in theses smelly rivers!
+Enjoy the scenery in theses smelly rivers throughout the world.
+Its a series in progress while I travel to more smelly rivers

 In this river you see much more green (Which represent water plants), its less smelly but still polluted enough to create a wonderful pattern on this photo.